BF-FrontEnd-class-2025/group-1-hyf/planning/backlog.md

 # Backlog

-A collection of user stories you can choose from.
-Stories inside each priority level are not necessarily in order, it's up to your group to decide how they fit into your strategy.
-These are also just suggestion, feel free to change them or create your own!
+## Main Page

-## Must-Haves
+### Must-Haves

-> these are necessary for basic usability
+- [ ] As a user, I want to see the `announcement-bar` so that I can be update about the official announcement from the site.

+- [ ] As a user, I want to see the `Nav Bar` so that I can get a quick overview  and navigate  through the reference pages.

+- [ ] As a user, I want to see the `Presentation` so that I can see the company brand.

+- [ ] As a user, I want to see the `stats-section` so that I can see the statistics.

+- [ ] As a user, I want to see the `program-section` so that I can have more knowledge about what the corporation does.

+- [ ] As a user, I want to know the `hiring-section` so that I can have more information about the people that was hire after the program.

-- [ ] As a ...
-I want to ... so that ...
+- [ ] As a user, I want to know the  `HYF-info` so that I can see more info about and their mission.
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_

-## Should-Haves

-> these will complete the user experience, but are not necessary

-- [ ] As a ...
-I want to ... so that ...
+- [ ] As a user, I want to know the `companies ` so that I can see the companies that hire the graduates from the program.
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_

-## Could-Haves

-> would be really cool ... if there's time

-- [ ] As a ...
-I want to ... so that ...
+- [ ] As a user, I want to know the `Contact-footer` so that I can have more information.

-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_
+### Should-Haves

+As a user I want to see some testimonies of the student to take the decision to join.

+### Could-Haves

+As a user i like to see more videos about how the program works